- Home > Blog > Small Business Financing > Why SBA Loans Seem Out of Reach

 Many small business owners don’t realize they have a business credit score or know how the score is calculated.
 Your business credit score can influence your business insurance premiums, lease agreements, and vendors’ terms.
 Therefore, it’s critical that you pay your bills in full and on time.

 If you don’t have business credit, but want to build it, you can start by registering as an LLC or other legal entity.
 Additionally, determine if you have a federal employer identification number, which you can find through the IRS.
 The IRS can also help you obtain one.
+You can apply for a business credit card if you don’t have one already and use it to build your business credit score while also managing your expenses.

 An SBA loan rejection doesn’t have to be the end of the road.
 It can be the start of a new journey.
 At QuickBridge, we work hard to provide small business owners with the funding they need to succeed.
 Our applications are quicker, paperwork is minimal, and decisions come faster.
 Contact us today to get started.